-In many places in the world, summer is the best season for a wedding.
-The days are longer, weather can be more mild, and many honeymoon destinations are in their prime season.
+I wanted to bring you my favorite summer wedding tips because in many places in the world, summer is the most ideal season for a wedding!
+The days are longer, the weather can be more mild, and many honeymoon destinations are in their prime season.
 In other places, like the Central Valley, summer weddings can bring high levels of heat and exhaustion.
 Additional planning is a must to prevent you and your guests form becoming hot, sweaty messes by the end of the day.

 Another favorite is The Darling in Visalia, though the ceremony locations are still going to be outdoor options at this venue.
 Another option is to travel a bit further out from the Central Valley.
 Venues like The Pines in Bass Lake, Evergreen Lodge in Yosemite, and China Peak near Shaver Lake look so green and full of life in the summer, without getting too warm that everyone would want to leave early.